Universal quality social care: transforming adult social care in England

 Join us for a joint event hosted by NEF, Women’s Budget Group and Friedrich Ebert Stiftung on how we build better social care.

-We have responded to the Department for Health and Social Care consultation
+We have responded to the consultation on Violence Against Women and Girls

 For Rachel Reeves to create an economy that works for women, social care cannot be overlooked.